 AI is often built from machine-learning algorithms, which owe their effectiveness to training data.
 The more high-quality data available for training, the smarter the machine will be.
 The amount of data available for training intelligent machines has exploded.
 According to an article on Forbes.com, by 2020 every human being on the planet will create about 1.7 megabytes of new information every second.
 According to IDC, information in enterprise data centers will grow 14-fold between 2012 and 2020.

 And we are far from putting all this data to good use.
 Research by the McKinsey Global Institute suggests that, as of 2016, those with location-based data typically capture only 50 to 60 percent of its value.
 Here’s what it looks like when you use AI to put travel and transportation data to better use.

 Here’s what it looks like when you apply industrialized AI in travel and transportation.

 Take care of the fleet

 Get as much use of the fleet as possible.
+With long-haul trucking, air, sea and rail-based shipping, and localized delivery services, AI can help companies squeeze inefficiencies out of these logistics-heavy industries throughout the entire supply chain.
 AI can help monitor and predict fleet and infrastructure failures.
 AI can learn to predict vehicle failures and detect fraudulent use of fleet assets.
 With predictive maintenance, we anticipate failure and spend time only on assets that need service.
 With fraud detection, we ensure that vehicles are used only for intended purposes.

 AI combined with fleet telematics can decrease fleet maintenance costs by up to 20 percent.
 The right AI solution could also decrease fuel costs (due to better fraud detection) by 5 to 10 percent.
 You spend less on maintenance and fraud, and extend the life and productivity of the fleet.